tsunkit/3m-data-assignment-1.1/assignment_1.md

 ## Submission

-- Submit the GitHub URL of your assignment to NTU black board.
+- Submit the GitHub URL of your assignment solution to NTU black board.
 - Should you reference the work of your classmate(s) or online resources, give them credit by adding either the name of your classmate or URL.